-The Evoque formula seems so obvious now: make a car that has all the desirability of a Range Rover, with a beautiful interior and the styling turned up to 11, yet at a more affordable price.
+The formula for the Range Rover Evoque seems so obvious now: make a car that has all the desirability of a Range Rover, with a beautiful interior and the styling turned up to 11, yet at a more affordable price.

 It is powered by turbocharged four-cylinder engines and, at the bottom of the range, runs with a price of just under £30k.
-The meat of it will be closer to £40k, as represented by our diesel test car before you start adding options.
-That buys a prestige coupé with a 187bhp 2.2-litre turbodiesel, mated to an auto gearbox driving all four wheels.
+The meat of the range is closer to £40k before you start adding options.

 Front drive is available.
 So, too, are manual gearboxes, a petrol engine and a host of trim, styling and refinement features aching to take the price of a Range Rover Evoque towards £50k.

 To find out if it is worth that – or any – kind of money is our purpose.